NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 Contenders Positioning for February 5

 The NBA trade deadline arrives February 5, and several teams are maneuvering to improve their championship odds.
 The landscape features clear contenders seeking final pieces, middling teams evaluating their direction, and struggling franchises considering whether to sell.
-Every transaction made in the next month will shape the playoff picture and potentially determine the champion.

 The Los Angeles Lakers present an intriguing case study in deadline dynamics.
 Despite sitting in fifth place in the West with a 21-11 record, they’ve lost seven of their last 13 games and need reinforcements.
-According to league insiders, the Lakers are aggressively seeking a two-way wing with size who can defend and space the floor.
+According to ESPN’s Tim Bontemps, the Lakers are aggressively seeking a two-way wing with size who can defend and space the floor.
 The New Orleans Pelicans, sitting on valuable pieces like Herb Jones and Trey Murphy III, have been resistant to trade either player.
 Los Angeles may need to look elsewhere to find the needle-mover they’re seeking.

 NBA trade deadline countdown with team logos of potential buyers and sellers